flypapertech/avian/README.md

 ## Clone
     git clone https://github.com/ispyhumanfly/avian.git

+# Tutorials
+I really don't have any right now, but will work to remedy this quickly since we're now available on NPM.

 # Examples
-Below I've made available some of the Avian applications that I'm creating for various customers of mine, and, I hope for now can serve as a starting point.
-Please ask me questions!
+Below I've made available some of the applications that I'm creating for various customers of mine.
+It's a pretty horrible place to start for those who are new to Avian.
+But it's what I got for now.
+Please contact me for questions I will work one-on-one with people who are seriously interested.

 ### Dtownmom
 [https://github.com/ispyhumanfly/dtownmom]